siavava/portfolio/content/profile/brief/index.md

 # About

-Specialized in creating intuitive, innovative, and beautiful experiences that people love.
-I strive to solve complex problems by understanding users' needs, behaviors, and emotions to design elegant, simple solutions that delight people.

-I majored in computer science and mathematics at [Dartmouth College][dartmouth], with particular interests in [deep learning][dl], [category theory][category-theory], [functional programming][functional-prg], and [design][design].
+Final-year student in computer science and mathematics at [Dartmouth College][dartmouth], with particular interests in [deep learning][dl], [category theory][category-theory], [functional programming][functional-prg], and [design][design].